 People with active serious Neisseria infection should not start therapy.
 Those unable to complete recommended meningococcal vaccination schedules or access urgent medical care may not be good candidates.

 Evidence is limited for pregnancy, breastfeeding, pediatrics, and seronegative myasthenia.
-Current FDA approval is for adults with AChR+ disease.
-Does your clinical profile match the group that was studied and approved?
+Current FDA approval is limited to adults with AChR+ disease.

 Monitoring What Matters